 The quality of the customer service you receive is just as important as its availability.
 We’ve found both praise and condemnation for BlueSnap’s support team online, so you may or may not have a good experience when you call in.

-BlueSnap has been accredited by the BBB since 2015, and currently has an A+ rating.
-The company has had 29 complaints within the last three years, 9 of which were within the last 12 months.
-Only six of those complaints were resolved to the customer’s satisfaction.
-On the surface, it might seem that the company has an unusually high number of complaints relative to its size, and a poor batting average when it comes to resolving those complaints.
-Look a little deeper, however, and you’ll notice that virtually all of the complaints filed against BlueSnap are actually from shoppers who made a purchase from a merchant that was using BlueSnap as their processor.
+BlueSnap has been accredited by the BBB since 2015 and currently has an A+ rating.
+The company has had only five complaints within the last three years, two of which were within the last twelve months.
+This represents a dramatic drop-off in complaint volume since our last review update, when the company had received 29 complaints in the same time period.
+We attribute this improvement to changes the company instituted in the wake of the Yordy v.
+Plimus lawsuit.
+The majority of the complaints filed against BlueSnap are actually from shoppers who made a purchase from a merchant that was using BlueSnap as their processor.
 Obviously, the merchant is going to be primarily responsible for issuing refunds, not the processor.
 BlueSnap has patiently tried explaining this, responding to every single complaint.
 However, not many people seem to have accepted this as a satisfactory resolution of their claim.
 BlueSnap has even gone as far as to issue a refund when the merchant wouldn’t respond to the complaint.
 This, of course, results in a chargeback against the merchant, and eventual account suspensions if the chargebacks happen repeatedly.

-You’ll also find an unbelievable 102 older complaints that were filed against Plimus, the company’s former name.
+You’ll also find an unbelievable 167 older complaints filed against Plimus, the company’s former name on Ripoff Report.
 Again, almost all of them relate to problems shoppers had with merchants who were using Plimus as their processor.
-There are another five complaints filed against BlueSnap on Ripoff Report, and again they all involve the same issue.
-One thing to note is that the volume of complaints has rapidly decreased since the company changed its name to BlueSnap and brought in new management.
-The fact that this is still an issue indicates that BlueSnap hasn’t been entirely successful in shutting down the merchant accounts of shady vendors and online criminals.
+Note that Ripoff Report never removes old complaints, and the most recent one is from 2018.
+There are another ten complaints filed against BlueSnap on Ripoff Report, and again they all involve the same issue.
+While BlueSnap hasn’t been entirely successful in shutting down the merchant accounts of shady vendors and online criminals, it appears to have made a significant amount of progress in this area.

-While it’s nice to see BlueSnap provide some relatively authentic testimonials from actual customers, let’s be honest: you’re never going to hear anything negative about a company in a testimonial that they produce and distribute about themselves.
-Fortunately, there’s also some positive feedback about BlueSnap from other places, including several positive reviews from customers here.
+While it’s nice to see BlueSnap provide some relatively authentic testimonials from actual customers, let’s be honest: you’re never going to hear anything negative about a company in a testimonial that it produces and distributes about itself.
 If you’ve had a good experience using BlueSnap, please be sure to tell us about it in the Comments section below.

 At the same time, there are downsides as well.
-BlueSnap’s flat processing rate of 2.9% + $0.30 per transaction is a little on the high side compared to what many other providers charge.
-If you have a solid processing history, you should be able to negotiate a lower, more competitive rate.
-The lack of 24/7 telephone customer support is also a negative factor.
-It’s really surprising that a company that operates in hundreds of countries around the world doesn’t offer around-the-clock support.
-Lastly, and most importantly, BlueSnap is just not a good fit for businesses processing under $2,500 per month.
-The $75.00 monthly account maintenance fee seems to function more like a penalty than a legitimate fee.
-There’s no indication that merchants paying this fee receive any additional services or benefits than larger businesses who aren’t paying a monthly fee at all.
+BlueSnap’s flat processing rate of 2.9% + $0.30 per transaction, while comparable to what most payment service providers (PSPs) charge, can get expensive at higher processing volumes.
+Once you’ve built up a solid processing history, you should be able to switch to a customized pricing plan with lower rates.
+Also, BlueSnap will not be the best choice for businesses processing under $2,500 per month.
+The $75.00 monthly account maintenance fee — which may or may not still apply — seems to function more like a penalty than a legitimate fee.
+There’s no indication that merchants paying this fee receive any additional services or benefits than larger businesses that aren’t paying a monthly fee at all.
 If your business is below the $2,500 monthly threshold, you’ll want to avoid BlueSnap.

-For everyone else, however, I have no problem in recommending the company.
-As long as you’re running an eCommerce-only business with no retail component, BlueSnap can provide excellent service at a reasonable overall cost.
+For everyone else, however, we have no problem recommending the company.
+Whether you’re running an omnichannel or eCommerce-only business, BlueSnap can provide excellent service at a reasonable overall cost.
 Month-to-month billing, simple flat-rate pricing, and no monthly fees add up to a high-quality offering for businesses that are a good match for the company’s pricing structure.
-Note that merchants processing over about $10,000 per month might well be able to get lower rates from a different processor.
-In that case, you’ll want to compare the total monthly cost of your merchant account – including processing costs and account fees – to determine if BlueSnap is more or less expensive than what a competitor can offer you.
+The availability of interchange-plus pricing under the customized pricing option makes this an attractive option for higher-volume businesses.
+However, we strongly recommend that you avoid any plan that uses tiered pricing, as it will usually be more expensive overall.

 Overall, BlueSnap rates a commendable 4 out of 5 stars.
-As long as you can avoid their steep account maintenance fee, they’re a good, affordable choice for both their payment gateway and their merchant accounts.
+As long as you can avoid the steep account maintenance fee, it’s a good, affordable choice for both online and retail merchants.
 As always, we encourage readers who have had experience with the company to leave a review in the Comments section below.